eliraffo/eliraffo.github.io/README.md

 ## Thank you:
 Thank you for your time, and if you would like to contact me please reach out for a conversation.
 You can find me on [LinkedIn](https://www.linkedin.com/in/eliraffo/), and my email is <eliraffo@gmail.com>.
 I welcome the chance to speak with people interested in my projects and experiences.

-**The links on this site only work when you are on the [eliraffo.github.io](eliraffo.github.io) page.
-If you are on github.com page then the links above will not path to the correct links**
+**The links on this site only work when you are on the "eliraffo.github.io" page.
+If you are on "github.com" page then the links above will not path correctly**